nik-sm/com-hom-emg/README.md

 # Dataset details

+For information on the dataset contents, see the paper or the description at Zenodo: https://zenodo.org/records/10291625.

 Data used in this project was recorded and preprocessed using the GEST project.

 The dataset consists of 10 subjects, whose data were collected in the "Sprint7" experimental paradigm of the GEST project.

 To produce the self-contained data file used here:
-1. Checkout this branch of GEST repo: https://github.com/neu-spiral/GEST/tree/combination-homomorphic-encoder-dataset
+1. Checkout this branch of GEST repo: https://github.com/neu-spiral/GEST/tree/combination-homomorphic-encoder-dataset, and see the README at `reporting/`

 2. Extract data from each subject's experiment folder using: `python reporting/sprint7/1_preprocess.py`
-3. Export data into the self-contained pickle using the notebook: `reporting/sprint7/export_data.ipynb`
+3. Export data: `python reporting/public-dataset-release/prepare-data.py`

 # PDF